+ADDITIONAL

+STUDENTS

-SYSTEM USED FOR FORECASTING ADDITIONAL STUDENTS BY 2026
+BY 2026

-Ministry of Education 236
+236

-Trend Analysis 767
+767

-BC Stats 594
+594

-Baragar Systems 639
+639

-New Development 826
+826

 In summary, the various systems that forecast enrolment yield the following data:

 The simple average of these enrolment forecasts is 612 new students.

 Cascade believes the overall forecast for additional students will be between 600 and 650 by 2026.
 The forecast by the Ministry seems low considering the development analysis as provided by the City.
 On the other hand, Cascade believes the City's prediction of 24.1% growth over the next decade is extremely optimistic.